 Once your application file is complete with PTCAS, it will be sent to Des Moines University.
 You will be contacted by email if you are selected for an interview.

 An interview is required for admission.
-Currently, the interview is a competency-based, holistic, asynchronous assessment.
-At this time there are no in-person interviews due to COVID-19 restrictions.
+The interview is a competency-based, holistic, asynchronous assessment.
 Because of the rolling admissions schedule, those who apply early in the admissions cycle are more likely to be interviewed than those who apply later.

-Please note: First-time entering students may apply to only one Des Moines University clinical program at a time (includes D.O., D.P.M., PA and D.P.T.).
+Please note: First-time entering students may apply to only one Des Moines University clinical program at a time (includes D.O., D.P.M., PA, D.P.T., and O.T.D.).
 Multiple applications will not be accepted or processed.

 Accommodations in Education Policy